timsvoice/supplementary-buttons-anki/README.md

 You can change the default keybindings by editing the `keybinding.json` file in your `Anki/addons/power_format_pack` folder.
 Please keep in mind that there is no check for duplicate keybindings.
-This means that when a keybinding is already taken by either your OS, Anki, this addon, or some other running program, the result is undefined.
+This means that when a keybinding is already taken by either your OS, Anki, this add-on, or some other running program, the result is undefined.

 This file needs to contain valid JSON.
 Basically this means that the key-value